arresteddevops/ado-hugo/themes/castanet/REFERENCE.md

 ### Social Parameters

 These are the social network parameters for your overall site.
-They should be set under `[params.social]`
+They should be set under `[params.social]` and all of them allow either the short form (e.g. just your twitter handle) where the theme will construct the URL or the full URL beginning with https:// (with the exception of Mastodon, as that does not have a common url scheme)

 | Field Name       | Required | Description                                                                                                      | Example              |
 |------------------|----------|------------------------------------------------------------------------------------------------------------------|----------------------|